Skip to Content

 King Vulture in Central and South America

-Majestic king vultures soar over the lush forests of Central and South America.
+Majestic king vultures soar over the lush forests of Central and South America, much like the golden eagles soaring through Arizona’s skies

 These colorful scavengers have a thick beak and long claws perfect for tearing into carrion.

-Though they may seem intimidating, king vultures play a key role in the ecosystem by cleaning up carcasses and preventing disease spread.
+Though they may seem intimidating, king vultures play a key role in the ecosystem by consuming carrion and preventing disease spread through their vital role in ecosystem cleaning

 Unique Adaptations of American Vultures